VIDEO: Section of highway north of Lytton collapses - The Golden Star

-It’s been nearly four months since B.C.’s highways were devastated by atmospheric rivers that caused widespread washouts, rockslides and flooding.
-Now two B.C. highways are closed due to geotechnical issues.

-Highway 12 is closed in both directions just north of Lytton due to an apparent road collapse.
-A video posted to social media shows the highway crumbled along the bank of the Fraser River.
-DriveBC said crews are conducting a geotechnical investigation of the site between Six Mile Road and Kirby Flat Road for 4.8 kilometres to determine the cause of the collapse.
+A video posted to social media shows Highway 12 just north of Lytton crumbled along the bank of the Fraser River.
+DriveBC said crews are conducting a geotechnical investigation of the site between Six Mile Road and Kirby Flat Road for 4.8 kilometres.

+Drivers can expect single-lane alternating traffic through the area.
+Only vehicles under a gross weight of 14,500 kilograms can travel along the Highway 12 route.
+Any larger vehicles will have to detour via Highway 1.

+Construction in the area has been ongoing since at least mid-February when cracks formed in the roadway.

 Meanwhile, Highway 99 is closed between Pemberton and Lillooet after a rockslide occurred between Lil’wat Place and Seton Lake Road earlier this week.
 The slide is near Duffy Lake Provincial Park where rockslides killed five people during the Nov.
 14 atmospheric river.